 Well, we blew right past a few milestones with this update:

 - $100,000 in straight up assets – NAILED IT!
 Even if you don’t count my car (which I know, some people wouldn’t), GOT THERE!

 - $70,635 net worth – NAILED IT!
 This number represents $100,000 in net worth growth since I started this blog back in January 2007.
 That’s right, boys and girls – you’ve now seen $100,000 grow right before your very eyeballs!

 - $100,000 net worth – not there yet.
 But getting closer.
 A heck of a lot closer with this jump.
 Last month, I predicted early 2019 for this.
 But now I’m wondering if we might not get there in 2018, or even in the first half of it…?
-It would only take a little more than $1000/month in growth to get there before the end of 2018.
+It would only take a little under $2,000/month in growth to get there before the end of 2018.
 You’d think I can manage that.

 But honestly, this month was just so good, it feels a little strange to be looking at the next milestone instead of just basking in the glory of it.
 Yes, this occasion calls for… West Wing gifs!

 If you’d like to see how I stack up against other personal finance bloggers, be sure to check out The Ultimate List of Blogger Net Worths over on the Rockstar Finance directory!